 If you are still awake after this time, get up until you feel drowsy.
 Repeat until you fall asleep.
 It may take a few days of getting up, but eventually you should find that you can fall asleep much more easily.

 5. Exercise during the day

 Exercise promotes quality sleep.
 It will help you fall asleep quicker and sleep longer.
-Exercise for many is an important component of their cardiac rehabilitation and should be part of everyday activity.
+Exercise is an important component of cardiac rehabilitation and should be part of everyday activity.
 It is important you follow your exercise programme, not just for your heart health but to promote good quality sleep.

 6. Avoid stimulants before bed

 Stimulants are foods such as coffee, sugary drinks and chocolate.
 Stimulants affect both the brain and the body.
 Caffeine (in coffee) and sugar will stimulate the brain to increase alertness therefore making it harder to “switch off” and sleep.
 They also cause an increase in heart rate, blood pressure and blood sugar, constricting blood vessels.
 This causes the body to be in a state of heightened awareness, making it more difficult to relax.

 7. Avoid sleep medication